Pandaceae

 These genera contain 17 species, which especially live in West Africa or Southeast Asia.

 Species in this family are dioecious trees or shrubs, with alternate, simple leaves.

-The genus Centroplacus was formerly included in the Pandaceae and had also been recognized in the tribe Centroplaceae, family Phyllanthaceae).
+The genus Centroplacus was formerly included in the Pandaceae and had also been recognized in the tribe Centroplaceae of family Phyllanthaceae.
 The APG III system recognized this genus as a part of the family Centroplacaceae.